If you are registering for the first time

 If you do not meet these requirements and have completed your higher education studies in any other country, you will need to provide a copy of an approved English language competency test.

-- If you completed an undergraduate teaching qualification in Singapore, you will be required to provide evidence of your English language competence.
+- If you completed an undergraduate teacher education qualification in Singapore, you will be required to provide evidence of your English language competence.

-- If you completed an undergraduate degree in France and then completed a postgraduate teaching qualification in Australia, you will be required to provide evidence of your English language competence.
+- If you completed an undergraduate degree (in a study other than teacher education) in France and then completed a postgraduate teacher education qualification in Australia, you will be required to provide evidence of your English language competence.

 Learn more about approved English language tests and accredited testing centres.